-The lower Murray wetlands span more than 700 kilometres of linear floodplain along the River Murray between Swan Hill and the South Australian border.
-This includes creeks, wetlands and floodplains that are ecologically important and reflect the natural character and attributes of the River Murray floodplain.
+The lower Murray wetlands are found across the floodplain of the River Murray between Swan Hill and the SA border.
+The system includes creeks, wetlands and floodplains that are ecologically important and reflect the natural character and attributes of the River Murray floodplain.

-The regulation and diversion of River Murray flows has dramatically altered the hydrology of the lower Murray wetlands.
-River regulation has substantially reduced the frequency and duration of the high river flows that are needed to water billabongs and floodplains.
-This change to the water regime has caused a decline in the environmental values of floodplain wetland sites.
+Regulation and diversion of River Murray flows has substantially reduced the frequency and duration of the high river flows that are needed to provide water to the lower Murray wetlands.
+This change to the water regime has caused a decline in the environmental values associated with billabongs and other floodplain habitats.

 Environmental water can be delivered to some wetlands in the region through a combination of direct pumping from the River Murray and through use of irrigation supply infrastructure.
 All the wetlands can be managed independently of each other.